Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Conclusions

 \section{Conclusions}

 We present a new general purpose Bayesian inference algorithm we call Deterministic Langevin Monte Carlo with Normalizing Flows.
-The method uses deterministic Langevin equation, which requires density gradient, which we propose to be evaluated using a Normalizing Flow determined by the positions of all the particles at a given time.
+The method uses the deterministic Langevin equation, which requires the density gradient, which we propose to be evaluated using a Normalizing Flow determined by the positions of all the particles at a given time.
 Particle positions are then updated in the direction of log target density minus log current density gradient.
-To make it asymptotically unbiased we add MH step, which is also based on NF.
+To correct for imperfect NF density estimation, we add an MH step.
 The process is repeated until the particle distribution becomes stationary, which happens when the particle density equals the target density.

 In our experiments we find that DLMC significantly outperforms baselines such as LMC, HMC and SVGD, and even more in terms of wall-clock time when likelihoods can be evaluated in parallel on a multi-core computer.
 A possible limitation is that NF training may not learn the true target distribution for small $N$.
-While DLMC with MH is asymptotically unbiased, it can fail in situations where MH acceptance rate is very low, so that it cannot reach the stationary distribution in a finite number of steps.
-In this case a possible alternative is a short MCMC with local transitions at the end of DLMC.
-This was however not necessary in our examples.
-It would be interesting to explore what NF architectures, regularization, and training procedures safeguard against low MH acceptance rates.
+While DLMC with MH does offer some robustness against imperfect density estimation, it can fail in situations where the MH acceptance rate is very low, such that it cannot reach the stationary distribution in a finite number of steps.
+This is particularly apparent in $\mathcal{O}(10^3)$ dimensions, where we are limited by the NF training cost and the fidelity of its gradient approximation.
+Here, convergence on the correct target can be achieved by running DLMC until the particle ensemble reaches the typical set, at which point we perform a short MCMC run in latent space.
+Indeed, treating DLMC as an initialization for a latent space MCMC in this way can provide some additional robustness through the associated asymptotic guarantees, whilst avoiding the expensive tuning and burn-in process typically required for MCMC.
+It would nonetheless be interesting to explore what NF architectures, regularization, and training procedures safeguard against low MH acceptance rates.